Maar

-A maar is a broad, low-relief volcanic crater caused by a phreatomagmatic eruption (an explosion which occurs when groundwater comes into contact with hot lava or magma).
+A maar /mA:r/ is a broad, low-relief volcanic crater caused by a phreatomagmatic eruption (an explosion which occurs when groundwater comes into contact with hot lava or magma).
 A maar characteristically fills with water to form a relatively shallow crater lake, which may also be called a maar.

-Maars range in size from 20 to 3000 m across and from 5 to 200 m deep.
+Maars generally range in size from 20 to 3000 m across and from 5 to 200 m deep.
 Most maars fill with water to form natural lakes.
 Most maars have low rims composed of a mixture of loose fragments of volcanic rocks and rocks torn from the walls of the diatreme.

 Etymology

 The name maar comes from a Moselle Franconian dialect word used for the circular lakes of the Daun area of Germany.
 The word evolved from its first use in German in the modern geological sense in 1819 and is now used in English and in the geological sciences as the term for the explosion crater, even if water from rainfall might always have drained from the crater after the formation event.
 This extension in meaning was due to recognising that the lake may no longer exist.
 Since maar lakes are formed after initially ground or subsurface water interacts with a magma intrusion to create an explosion crater, the name came to be used for the crater type as well.
 The present definition of the term relates to both its common and scientific discourse use in language over two centuries.
 Depending upon context there may be other descriptors available to use in the geological sciences such as the term tuff ring or maar-diatreme volcanoes.
 These last are volcanoes produced by explosive eruptions that cut deeply into the country rock with the maar being "the crater cut into the ground and surrounded by an ejecta ring".
 A 2011 geological clarification of a maar is "Maar volcanoes are distinguished from other small volcanoes in having craters with their floor lying below the pre-eruptive surface".